-In order to explore how genetic variation can contribute to interactions among species, we used the epiphytic lichen community associated with Populus angustifolia (narrowleaf cottonwood), as it is comprised of species that live in close association with an individual tree and can be easily identified in the field.
+In order to explore how genetic variation can contribute to more complex interactions within an entire community, we used the epiphytic lichen community associated with Populus angustifolia (narrowleaf cottonwood), as it is comprised of species that live in close association with an individual tree and can be easily identified in the field.
 Previous studies in this system have shown that the composition of this community varies in response to tree genetic variation (Lamit et al. 2013).
 Building on these findings, we set out to determine if genetic variation in a foundation tree species can contribute to predictable variation in the interactions among associated species.
 To do this we modeled species dependency networks (Araujo et al. 2011) and quantified the co-occurrence patterns on individual trees of P. angustifolia both in a wild stand and a common garden with trees of known genetics.
 We argue that this is a suitable model for detecting shifts in interactions, as interactions occur locally between individuals, patterns of co-occurrence can be used to measure shifts in the frequency with which species can interact.
 We hypothesized that stand level network structure can arise from three main sources of variation: 1) substrate (i.e. tree) age, 2) direct and indirect influence of variation among trees and 3) genetically based variation in tree traits.
+I think you need to justify a bit more why you think these 3 things matter.
 As heritable variation is the raw material for natural selection, a genetic basis for interaction network structure has implications for the evolution of complex interactions among species.

 Methods